kitvv/blockchain-monitoring/README.md

 [Blockchain Monitoring](http://blockchain-monitoring.org)
 ================

-"Blockchain Monitoring" is an open source project designed for Hyperledger Fabric.
+"Blockchain Monitoring" is an open source project designed for **Hyperledger Fabric v1.0**.

 It provides convient and demonstrative way to represent information about blockchain fabric network activities.